 While it might not be Andorra's most attractive holiday ski resort, Soldeu - a family and beginner orientated resort — provides great value for money for those on a tight budget.
 Its tax-free status makes accommodation, après ski, and shopping, good cheap options.
 Although it's not the most charming resort — the main road into France runs through the middle of the village — it's a good cheap option without the snobbery associated with other resorts.
 Having joined forces in 2002 with neighbor, Pas de la Casa, to create the Grandvalira mega-area helps provide greater options for more adventurous skiers, while still doing it on the cheap.

 The Bohinj ski resort is a good value budget ski destination, with its location in the middle of the Triglav National Park making it convenient to visit the slopes at both Kobla and Vogel.
-Kobla is the lesser well-know ski area, and offers skiing for all abilities.
+Kobla is the lesser known ski area, and offers skiing for all abilities.
 Significant development is expected in the coming years, meaning that prices are expected to hike as a result.
 Vogel is a great all round resort that offers something for both beginner and expert.
 The Bohinj is around two hours by road from Ljubljana Airport, but is also reachable by train if you don't mind taking longer to get there and are looking for a way to cut more costs.

 High and Low Tatras, Slovakia